Fingolfin23/SafeDrive25SS/safety assurance/README.md

-This folder contains two formulation for safety assurance
+This folder contains two formulations for safety assurance

 Original formulation
+The general pipline is shown in safety_assurance.ipynb
 Issues:
 1. problem A is easy to stuck in local optimum which means even if the optimum v(s_fov) is greater than v0, there may exist solutions by which the car can be stopped inside fov.
 2. optimizer is very sensitive so it is easy to fail during online optimizing.